yanncarlier/www.bitcoin-tx.com/Screenshots/index.md

 ## Option 2: Leave the field empty to have the system automatically generate a new mnemonic for you.

-## Option 3: Create a new mnemonic with your own tools and use it here (more complex for transaction management but safer if you are experienced).
+## Option 3: Create a new mnemonic with your own tools, preferably offline, and use it here (more complex for transaction management but safer if you are experienced).

 ![Screenshot from 2025-04-19 17-09-44](./Screenshot from 2025-04-19 17-09-44.png)